sindresorhus/make-synchronous/readme.md

 The benefit of this package over packages like [`deasync`](https://github.com/abbr/deasync) is that this one is not a native Node.js addon (which comes with a lot of problems).
 Instead, this package executes the given function synchronously in a subprocess.

-Works in Node.js only, not the browser.
+This package works in Node.js only, not the browser.

 ## Install